Benson-Gikonyo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Task 5: Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.

 Task 6: Write a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.

+Task 7: Write a script that inserts a new row in the table first_table (database hbtn_0c_0) in your MySQL server.
+    New row:
+        id = 89
+        name = Best School